Spring is in the air, as the saying goes, and winter didn’t amount to much. I can only remember once that we got any

 |

-feet off the trail, you can’t miss it.
-Adair is a pretty small cemetery with a rail fence around it and maybe 40 graves.
-The area around the cemetery has some huge
+feet off the trail.
+Adair is a small cemetery with a rail fence around it with maybe 40 graves.
+The area around the cemetery has some big old oaks, the woods are wide open and flat.

-car.
-It was great to get out today and go for a little hike, the wildflowers are starting to bloom, and the Buffalo was as fantastic as ever, we just
+Which all add up to a real nice scenic camping area.
+Adair Cemetery is our turn-around point today, after a short rest we head back the way we came.
+It was great to get out and go for a hike, the wildflowers are starting to bloom, and the Buffalo was fantastic as always.
+Our total

 |